slateci/slateci.github.io/_posts/2019-11-13-faucet-post.md

 faucet-global 10.106.167.17 <none> 6653:31612/TCP
 ```

-From this output, we could retrieve the IP of the cluster, `10.106.167.17`, and
+From this output, we could retrieve the IP of the application, `10.106.167.17`, and
 the outward facing port on which Faucet was broadcasting: `31612`.
 With these
 two pieces of information, we ran the following command on OVS swtich: